jemygraw/goskills/README.md

 - Captures the Markdown body of the skill.
 - Discovers resource files in `scripts/`, `references/`, and `assets/` directories.
 - Packaged as a reusable Go module.
-- Includes a command-line interface (`skill-cli`) for managing and inspecting skills.
+- Includes command-line interfaces for managing and inspecting skills.

 ## Installation